russellbits/Writing/Nonfiction/01.articles-drafts/collider-starwars-submission/article.md

 We just keep coming back to this planet again and again.
 Is there something about Tatooine that nobody knows?
 There are hints in *The Book of Boba Feet* that suggest that Tatooine use to be quite different.
 ## The Balance of the Force
 There's a great deal of dispute about "the prophecy"; namely, was it supposed to be Anakin that brought balance and did he do it?
 The new Ahsoka series seems to hint at a new perspective: that maybe Anakin *is* the balance.

++ How do Jawas transport Sandcrawlers in space?
++ Can Dave Filoni thoroughly unite his part of the galaxy with the Skywalker franchise?
++ How Star Wars Fans Love Explaining Craft with Fiction
++ Why is Tatooine so Important?
++ The Balance of the Force - Is Anakin it now?